House GOP demands visitor logs in Biden classified docs case | Politics

 “We don't independently maintain our own visitor logs because it's a private residence,” Guglielmi said.
 He added that the agency does screen visitors to the president's properties but doesn't maintain records of those checks.

-White House officials did not immediately respond to a request for comment on whether Biden has independently maintained records of who has visited his residence.
+The White House confirmed that Biden has not independently maintained records of who has visited his residence since he becoming president.

+“Like every President in decades of modern history, his personal residence is personal,'' White House spokesman Ian Sams said. ''But upon taking office, President Biden restored the norm and tradition of keeping White House visitors logs, including publishing them regularly, after the previous administration ended them.”
+Indeed, President Donald Trump's administration announced early in his presidency that they wouldn't release visitor logs out of “grave national security risks and privacy concerns of the hundreds of thousands of visitors annually.”
+Democrat Barack Obama's administration initially fought attempts by Congress and conservative and liberal groups to obtain visitor records.
+But after being sued, it voluntarily began disclosing the logs in December 2009, posting records every three to four months.

+A federal appeals court ruled in 2013 that the logs can be withheld under presidential executive privilege.
+That unanimous ruling was written by Judge Merrick Garland, who is now serving as Biden's attorney general.

 Sauber said that Biden's personal lawyers, who did not have security clearances, stopped their search after finding the first page on Wednesday evening.
 Sauber found the remaining material Thursday, as he was facilitating their retrieval by Justice Department.
 Sauber did not explain why the White House waited two days to provide an updated accounting.
 The White House is already facing scrutiny for waiting more than two months to acknowledge the discovery of the initial group of documents at the Biden office.